nikossrp/Cryptoverse/README.md

   1) [Coinranking](https://rapidapi.com/Coinranking/api/coinranking1/)
   2) [Bing News Search](https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/bing-news-search1/)

-## How to run on your local machine
+## How to run the project on your local machine
 *If you want to run this project on your local machine firstly you need to install the required dependencies.
 You can do that with the following command*

   **npm install**